Akita / Siberian Husky / Mixed (long coat) : : Male (neutered) : : Adult : : Large

 He definitely needs a human family who is strong and can manage him on the leash, because HE is strong and can get excited and pull on the leash very hard.

-If Casper sounds like the dog of your dreams, submit an application on our website and we'll be glad to schedule a Meet & Greet where you can see for yourself what a sweet, handsome boy he really is.
+If Casper sounds like just the dog you have been looking for, please submit an application on our website and we'll be glad to schedule a Meet & Greet where you can see for yourself what a sweet, handsome boy he really is.

 More about Casper

-Not Good with Cats, Good with Adults, Does Good in the Car, Requires a yard, Protective, Playful, Affectionate, Eager To Please
+Not Good with Cats, Does Good in the Car, Requires a yard, Protective, Playful, Affectionate, Eager To Please